Skip to main content

 tip

 You must set the local video player before placing or answering a call.
 You can set the remote player's view in advance, or only after the remote user reaches NCCallUserState.ONCALL in onRemoteUserStateChanged.
-If you want the remote low-resolution stream, set useTinyStream to true.
+If you want the remote low-resolution stream, set enableLowResolutionStream to true on that remote item.

 Start a call